ranglang/zod-form-kit/packages/radix/README.md

-# @zod-form-kit/radix
+# zod-form-radix

-A comprehensive Radix UI adapter for `@zod-form-kit/core` that provides modern, accessible form components using Radix UI primitives with beautiful styling.
+A comprehensive Radix UI adapter for `zod-form-kit` that provides modern, accessible form components using Radix UI primitives with beautiful styling.

 ## Features